mmssr/mmssr.github.io/_posts/2021-02-04-Linux Command Line Cheatsheet.md

 <h2>/* Basic User Stuff */</h2>
 psswd - change password for current user
-adduser - creates new user, (eg adduser John)
+useradd - creates new user, (eg adduser John)
+usermod - modify an existing user
+userdel - remove a user & related files
+groupadd - add a group
+groupmod - modify a group
+groupdel - remove a group
 su - switch user, (eg su John)
 sudo - super user perm
+visudo - opens /etc/sudoers file for edit, exclusively use this to manage /etc/sudoers
 cat /etc/passwd - see all users

 <h2>/* File permissions, editing, viewing, and creating */</h2>
-chmod - change mode, edits access (eg chmod 777 hello.txt (gives all file permissions.), chmod +x (makes executable))
+chmod - change mode, edits access (eg chmod 0777 hello.txt (gives all file permissions. always user 4 digits.), chmod +x (makes executable))
 First char, d or -, stands for directory (d) versus file (-)
 The next 9 characters are rwx, rwx, rwx for the owner, owner group, and all other users.
 The letters stand for read (r), write (w), or execute (x).
 For the .bash_history for instance, we see it is a file, the owner can read or write to it, the owner group and read it, and all others can read it.